Nijeesh-bit/-Setting-up-a-Scalable-file-storage-system-using-Amazon-EFS-/README.md

  # SETTING UP A SCALABLE FILE STORAGE SYSTEM USING AMAZON ELASTIC FILE SYSTEM
+ NAME: NIJEESH NJ

+ REG NO:212223100039
-  ## AIM
+## AIM :
-       To  setting up a scalable file storage system using Amazon Elastic File System (EFS) for two EC2 instances in different availability zones.
+To set up a scalable file storage system using Amazon Elastic File System (EFS) for two EC2 instances in different availability zones, enabling shared access to data.

-## PROBLEM STATEMENT
+## PROBLEM STATEMENT :
-    Explain about the Experiment.
+This experiment demonstrates how to configure Amazon EFS to provide a shared storage solution for two Linux EC2 instances across different availability zones, enabling easy data sharing.
+The aim is to ensure both instances can mount and access the EFS file system and validate data consistency across instances.

 ## ALGORITHM
  ### Steps 1: Create two EC2 instances in different availability zones.